Whose Values? Measuring the (Subjective) Expression of Basic Human Values in Social Media: Discussion

-There are several implications of this research that are important to keep in mind.
-One is the implications for feed design.
-If a platform understands how an individual perceives values in content, it could tune their feed to highlight posts that resonate with their values.
-This opens the door to new feed designs that provide increased user control and alignment.
-This measurement also provides a more precise way to audit what values are currently being amplified by existing feed ranking algorithms.
-Finally, our results underscore the need for further research into the subjectivity of social constructs, particularly when they are measured in high stakes sociotechnical contexts.
+One practical implication of this work is for social media feed design.
+If a platform can carefully understand how a user perceives values in content, it could tune that user's feed to highlight posts that resonate with their values.
+This opens the door to new feed algorithms that provide increased user control and alignment.
+In addition, this shift also provides a more precise way to audit what values are currently being amplified by existing feed ranking algorithms.